cosmos/ibc-go/docs/ibc/middleware/develop.md

 }
 ```

+See [here](https://github.com/cosmos/ibc-go/blob/48a6ae512b4ea42c29fdf6c6f5363f50645591a2/modules/apps/29-fee/ibc_middleware.go#L189-L212) an example implementation of this callback for the ICS29 Fee Middleware module.

-NOTE: Middleware that does not need to negotiate with a counterparty middleware on the remote stack will not implement the version unmarshalling and negotiation, and will simply perform its own custom logic on the callbacks without relying on the counterparty behaving similarly.
+**NOTE**: Middleware that does not need to negotiate with a counterparty middleware on the remote stack will not implement the version unmarshalling and negotiation, and will simply perform its own custom logic on the callbacks without relying on the counterparty behaving similarly.

 ### Packet callbacks

 The packet callbacks just like the handshake callbacks wrap the application's packet callbacks.
 The packet callbacks are where the middleware performs most of its custom logic.
 The middleware may read the packet flow data and perform some additional packet handling, or it may modify the incoming data before it reaches the underlying application.
 This enables a wide degree of usecases, as a simple base application like token-transfer can be transformed for a variety of usecases by combining it with custom middleware.

+#### `OnRecvPacket`

 ```go
 func OnRecvPacket(